HyperMAML: Few-Shot Adaptation of Deep Models with Hypernetworks: Experiments

 \subsection{Cross-domain adaptation}

 In the cross-domain adaptation setting, the model is evaluated on tasks coming from a different distribution than the one it had been trained on.
-Therefore, such a task is more challenging than standard classification and is a plausible indicator of a model’s ability to generalize.
-In order to benchmark the performance of \our{} in cross-domain adaptation, we combine two datasets so that the training fold is drawn from the first dataset and validation and the testing fold -- from another one.
+To benchmark the performance of \our{} in cross-domain adaptation, we combine two datasets so that the training fold is drawn from the first dataset and validation and the testing fold -- from another one.
 We report the results in Table \ref{tab:crossdomain_accuracy}.

-In the task of 1-shot \textbf{Omniglot}$\rightarrow$\textbf{EMNIST} classification, \our{} achieves the second-best result ($79.84\%$), with HyperShot+finetuning ($80.65\%$) being the top one.
+In the task of 1-shot {Omniglot}$\rightarrow${EMNIST} classification, \our{} achieves the second-best result ($79.84\%$), with HyperShot+finetuning ($80.65\%$) being the top one.
 Compared to the other methods, we observe relatively smaller performance growth as more data becomes available.
-In the $5$-shot \textbf{Omniglot}$\rightarrow$\textbf{EMNIST} classification task \our{} yields comparable results ($89.22\%$) to HyperShot \citep{sendera2022hypershot} ($90.81\%$) and DKT \citep{patacchiola2020bayesian} ($90.30\%$), which are the state-of-the-art in this setting.
-In the most challenging task of \textbf{mini-ImageNet}$\rightarrow$\textbf{CUB} classification, our method performs comparably to baseline methods such as MAML, ProtoNet and Matching Net \citep{finn2017model, vinyals2016matching, snell2017prototypical}, particularly in the $1$-shot setting.
+In the $5$-shot {Omniglot}$\rightarrow${EMNIST} classification task \our{} yields comparable results ($89.22\%$) to HyperShot \citep{sendera2022hypershot} ($90.81\%$) and DKT \citep{patacchiola2020bayesian} ($90.30\%$), which are the state-of-the-art in this setting.
+In the most challenging task of {mini-ImageNet}$\rightarrow${CUB} classification, our method performs comparably to baseline methods such as MAML, Unicorn-MAML, ProtoNet, and Matching Net \citep{finn2017model,ye2021unicorn,vinyals2016matching,snell2017prototypical}, particularly in the $1$-shot setting.